cargomedia/pulsar-rest-api/README.md

   - `githubOauthSecret`. required.
 Github OAuth Application Secret.
   - `githubOrg`. required.
 Github organization.
 User needs to be member of that organization to get access to the interface of pulsar-rest-api.
   - `baseUrl`. required.
 URL where the pulsar-rest-api instance would have its web interface.
-  - `callbackUrl`. required.
-OAuth callback Url.
-Must be relative to the `baseUrl`.
 - `ssl`. required if `auth` block is presented else it's optional.
 Only if presented it should have its required options to be filled, otherwise no need to fill `ssl.key` and etc.
   - `key`. required if `pfx` isn't presented.
 Ssl private key file.
 Combine with `cert` option.
   - `cert`. required if `pfx` isn't presented.
 Ssl public certificate file.
 Combine with `key` option.
 Append CA-chain within this file.